 Our board of directors has complete discretion as to whether to distribute dividends.
 Even if our board of directors decides to declare and pay dividends, the timing, amount and form of future dividends, if any, will depend on, among other things, our future results of operations and cash flow, our capital requirements and surplus, the amount of distributions, if any, received by us from our subsidiary, our financial condition, contractual restrictions and other factors deemed relevant by our board of directors.
 Accordingly, the return on your investment in our ADSs will likely depend entirely upon any future price appreciation of our ADSs.
 There is no guarantee that our ADSs will appreciate in value after this offering or even maintain the price at which you purchased the ADSs.
-You may not realize a return on your investment in our ADSs and you may even lose your entire investment in our ADSs.
+You may not realize a return on your investment in our ADSs.